Palliative Care Is Patient-Centered Care

 - Crisis prevention and management planning that reflects individual needs, values and goals for care

-Who Benefits from Palliative Care?
+Who Benefits From Patient-Centered Care?

-- People of any age including adults and children with cancer, heart failure, kidney disease, lung disease, dementia and other chronic or life-threatening conditions
+- People of any age including adults and children with cancer, heart failure, kidney disease, lung disease, dementia, and other chronic or life-threatening conditions

 - Individuals who feel their quality of life has been limited by symptoms such as physical or emotional pain, nausea, shortness of breath, loss of appetite and fatigue